NEONScience/NEON-Data-Skills/_posts/LIDAR/2017-04-04-spatial-interpolation-basics.md

 ---
 layout:  post
-title: "Going On The Grid -- An Intro to Gridding & Spatial Interpolation "
+title:  "Going On The Grid -- An Intro to Gridding & Spatial Interpolation"
-language: [R]
 date:  2014-7-15
-dateCreated:   2015-08-13
+createdDate:   2015-08-13
 lastModified:  2017-04-03
-endDate: 2015-08-13
-authors: [Leah Wasser, Tristan Goulden]
+authors: Leah Wasser, Tristan Goulden
 categories: [self-paced-tutorial]
 mainTag: intro-lidar-r-series
 tags: [lidar, R, raster, remote-sensing, spatial-data-gis]
 tutorialSeries: [intro-lidar-r-series]
-description: "An overview of the basic knowledge needed to begin to exploring converting point data into raster or gridding format."
+description: "An overview of the basics needed to begin to exploring converting point data into raster or gridding format."
 code1:
 image: